solaristrading/AmibrokerPython/README.md

 scripts from AFL, but I haven't implemented any sharing of data arrays between AFL and Python yet.

-Will continue as time permits and I posting the code in the hopes other may collaborate with code and/or advice.
+Will continue as time permits and I am posting the code in the hopes others may collaborate with code and/or advice.